Marathon Long Run Variations – 5 Sessions To Boost Endurance Gains

 This week I skipped cycling and focused on running and kayaking for a change.
 My weekly volume is around 60K now which I plan to sustain for the remaining 2 months.

-I also plan to change the schedule of my long runs a bit and make it more structured.
-I’ll rotate a 2:20 hour long and easy run with 1:40 hour more intense run every two weeks.
+I also plan to change the schedule of my long run workouts a bit and make it more structured.
+I’ll rotate a 2:20 hour easy session one week with a 1:40 hour long run workout the next week.
 This should give enough volume to maintain endurance I’ve build and minimize fatigue from intensity I’m adding.

-Currently I average around 20-25K during my marathon long run, but I want to do more to understand how to pace the race.
+Currently my long run distance is around 20-25K, but I want to understand better how to pace the race.
 Also, I’m really curious how my body will respond to even more running.

 On a bitter note, I still haven’t nailed the stretching routine.
 After my failed yoga party a month ago I’m trying to stretch muscles after every session, yet I’m still feeling tightness.
 I hope it will go away after the taper and just in time for the race.